prometheus-operator/prometheus-operator/Documentation/developer/scrapeclass.md

 ## Using the ScrapeClass in Monitor Resources

-Once the `ScrapeClass` is defined in the `Prometheus` resource, the `ScrapeClassName` field can be used in monitor resource to reference the particular `ScrapeClass`.
+Once the `ScrapeClass` is defined in the `Prometheus` resource, the `ScrapeClassName` field can be used in the scrape resource to reference the particular `ScrapeClass`.

 ```yaml mdox-exec="cat example/user-guides/scrapeclass/scrapeclass-example-servicemonitor.yaml"
 apiVersion: monitoring.coreos.com/v1